databrary/design/overview.md

 - related, synchronized, and derived objects
 - ...

-A page representing any object (which may also form a part of its containing study page) should include this information, along with a generated preview or summary of the data (if available) and a download link (depending on permissions).
+A page representing any object (which may also form a part of its containing volume page) should include this information, along with a generated preview or summary of the data (if available) and a download link (depending on permissions).
 Conversions between formats (when uploading or downloading) may also be available for some objects.

 #### Measurement

 Arbitrary measurements (typed metadata) may be associated with slots (and possibly other levels at all).
-Each study may describe a set of measurements (a template) expected to be reported with each slot.
+Each volume may describe a set of measurements (a template) expected to be reported with each slot.
 This may include participant birthdate(s), acquisition dates, participant demographics, and any other collected information.
 Users should be able to choose from the set of existing measurements already used in other studies in order to encourage normalization.
 Each measurement description is associated with a name, description, consent level, and type (which may map directly to database types in separate tables).